 We operate a number of internal policies to ensure that we are delivering our animal welfare objectives in an ethical and transparent manner.
 These include:

 - Whistleblowing policy.
 We operate a whistleblowing policy so that all employees and volunteers know that they can raise concerns about how colleagues are being treated, or practices within the charity, without fear of reprisals.

 - Code of Conduct.
-We set high standards on the manner in which we behave as an organisation and how we expect our employees to act.
+We set high standards on the manner in which we behave as an organisation and how we expect our people to act.

 We have a small international department which works primarily through partner organisations in Asia, Africa and Europe.

 - veterinary drug suppliers and veterinary practices